Laine Lonero Releases Official Music Video For "No Sweat"

 Country-pop singer/songwriter Laine Lonero released the official music video for her debut song, "No Sweat," with an exclusive premiere from Radio

 Disney Country.
-The video, directed and filmed by Lexy Burke (Films by Lex - Best of Nashville 2019).
+The video, directed and filmed by Lexy Burke (Films by Lex - Best of Nashville 2019), can be viewed HERE!

 "No Sweat" has already garnered over 25K Spotify streams and has received rave reviews.
 The country music blog Raised On It boasted "Laine Lonero is quickly becoming one of the most recognized voices across the industry and with the release of her debut single, No Sweat, she is set to become widely regarded as the 'next big thing' thanks to her soaring vocal and standout songwriting skill."